digamber89/woo-preview-emails/readme.txt

 5. Send emails to yourself to check on other devices

 == Changelog ==
+= 2.1.2 =
+- Feature: Allow Shop manager to get orders by default.

 = 2.1.1 =
 - Added plugin settings page link
 - Some typographic error removed